my first guitar

 The Storm Thieves

-Rain Garden CD coverHumbling to think we once shared a stage (and compared double-bass playing) with Gavin Bryars (who happened to be one of my former Fine Art lecturers).
-I still (very infrequently) play double bass with the 20+ year old Rain Garden,.
-Drifty ambient pathological-improvisers, we made up titles from science fiction books opened at random ten minutes before each performance - one of us would shout a page number, the other a line number, the third would read it out.
-We'd say that's a good title and write it on the set list (the worst was why do you look at me like that.
-Jim?).
-The Rain Garden were part of the 1999 Leicester Music Festival, as were Ensemble 8, with Ben Daglish from Loscoe State Opera (Ben once wrote lots of computer games music too :-).
-Oblong Music stocks recordings of The Rain Garden.
+Rain Garden CD cover Recently I’ve really enjoyed playing in Memory Wire with Jim Tetlow (Jim on Bandcamp) and Chris Conway, performing partly electro-acoustic, partly improvised live pieces—there are three videos of these performances on YouTube.
+There’s always been an instrumental and improvisational thread to the music I like to play, first explored at length and live after meeting Chris Conway.
+Humbling to think The Rain Garden once shared a stage (and compared double-bass playing) with Gavin Bryars (who happened to be one of my former Fine Art guest lecturers).
+Apart from several rehearsed pieces, as drifty ambient improvisers, we made up titles from science fiction books opened at random ten minutes before each performance—one of us would shout a page number, the other a line number, the third would read it out.
+We’d say that’s a good title and write it on the set list (the best/worst was with from Leaf Storm’s album: Damn it Jim why do you look at me like that?).
+The Rain Garden were part of the 1999 Leicester Music Festival, as were Ensemble 8, with the late Ben Daglish from Loscoe State Opera (Ben was well-known for writing excellent early computer game music too :-)

 communication of conscious experience through sound is a primal form of interaction...